nasa/oceandata-notebooks/docs/notebooks/oci/oci_no2_new.md

 ## 5. Time Series

-Since there are many NO<sub>2</sub> granules available, we can make a time series of NO<sub>2</sub> concentrations over time.
-Let's search for L3M trace gas data as monthly composites at 4km from January-December 2025:
+Since there are many L3M NO<sub>2</sub> granules available, we can make a time series of NO<sub>2</sub> concentrations over time.
+Let's search for L3M trace gas data as monthly composites at 4km spatial resolution from January-December 2025:

 ```{code-cell} ipython3
 results = earthaccess.search_data(